giaroc/apex-sankey/projects/ng-apex-sankey/README.md

 ```

 # API
-The SankeyChartComponent accepts a `SankeyOptions` object which includes nodes, edges, and graph options for customization.
+The `SankeyChartComponent` accepts two main inputs: `SankeyData` for nodes and edges, and `SankeyOptions` for customization.

-## SankeyOptions Configuration
+## SankeyData Configuration
 ### Nodes

 - **id**: Unique identifier for the node.